PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 unjustified dynamic signatures on fully static internal tensors are repaired.
 Both historical production positions and all four statistics remain unchanged.

+The companion boundary-map realigner lives in the same module while reusing the core ONNX-analysis alignment primitive.
+It preserves malformed-entry and rank guards, deterministic repeated-extent placement, exact in-place map mutation, and all three historical production positions.
+It does not inspect or mutate graph topology.

 ### Dependency metadata

 `uv.lock` now reports the repository version as 2.6.4, matching the current